-This article explores what factors lenders consider when determining your income if you’re self-employed, and also offers a behind-the-scenes understanding of the different types of loans that are available for self employed borrowers.
+This article explores what factors a lender will consider when determining the type of self employed income proof you’ll need when you’re running your own business, and also offers a behind-the-scenes understanding of the different types of loans that are available for self employed borrowers.

 How to use the advice in this article?

 - Get yourself a coffee – it does get a bit heavy, because we’re rolling dozens of lender policies in to the one article.

 - Scan the headlines to find something that is relevant to you, and read the section meaningfully.

 - Reach out to us if you need clarification or have a question.

 Introducing Low Doc Home Loans and Full Doc Home Loans for Self Employed